Food and You 2: Technical Report: Sampling

 Sample design

-The sample for each wave of Food and You 2 is selected from the postcode address file (PAF) in England, Wales and Northern Ireland.
+The sample for each wave of Food and You 2 is selected from the postcode address file (PAF) in England, Wales and Northern Ireland (and Scotland, when applicable).
 The sample of addresses is unclustered within each country.
 Households are sampled to achieve interviews in 1,000 households in Wales and Northern Ireland, and 2,000 households in England (4,000 overall).
 In other words, a greater proportion of households are sampled in Wales and Northern Ireland compared to England.
 This is done to improve the precision of estimates for Wales and Northern Ireland.
+When Scotland is included, the sample of addresses is aimed to achieve 1,000 household responses.

 The size of the issued sample in each country is calculated by dividing the target sample by estimated address yield (proportion of addresses with at least one productive response).
 Yield estimates are based on actual yields obtained in previous waves.
 An additional reserve sample is drawn to be issued (in whole or in part) if response rates are lower than anticipated.

-The sample sizes and assumptions for each country can be found in the accompanying spreadsheet.
+The sample sizes and assumptions for each country can be found in the accompanying technical report spreadsheet.

-The samples of main and reserve addresses are stratified proportionately by region (with Wales and Northern Ireland being treated as separate regions), and within region (or country) by local authority (district in Northern Ireland) to ensure that the issued sample is spread proportionately across the local authorities.
-National deprivation scores are used as the final level of stratification within the local authorities (in England the Index of Multiple Deprivation (IMD), in Wales the Welsh Index of Multiple Deprivation (WIMD) and in Northern Ireland, the Northern Ireland Multiple Deprivation Measure (NIMDM)).
+The samples of main and reserve addresses are stratified proportionately by region in England (with the other countries treated as separate regions), and within region (or country) by local authority (district in Northern Ireland) to ensure that the issued sample is spread proportionately across the local authorities.
+National deprivation scores are used as the final level of stratification within the local authorities (in England the Index of Multiple Deprivation (IMD), in Wales the Welsh Index of Multiple Deprivation (WIMD), in Northern Ireland, the Northern Ireland Multiple Deprivation Measure (NIMDM) and in Scotland the Scottish Index of Multiple Deprivation (SIMD)).
 In practice stratification is achieved by ordering the population of PAF addresses by (i) region (country), (ii) local authority (district) within region, and (iii) national deprivation score of Lower Layer Super Output Areas (LSOA) (OA on Northern Ireland) within local authority (district), and then selecting addresses by the method of random start and fixed interval.
 The steps for sampling that are taken are:

-3. Within each English region, Wales and Northern Ireland, order addresses by local authority (district in Northern Ireland)
+- Within each English region, and country, order addresses by local authority (district in Northern Ireland)

-4. Within local authority / district, order addresses by IMD of LSOA in England, WIMD of LSOA in Wales, and NIMDM of Super Output Areas (SOA) in Northern Ireland
+- Within local authority / district, order addresses by IMD of LSOA in England, WIMD of LSOA in Wales, NIMDM of Super Output Areas (SOA) in Northern Ireland, and Scottish IMD (SIMD) data zones in Scotland

 Household sample design